 9. Conflict of interest

-a) require Directors to make a full disclosure of the conflict(s) of interest at meetings of the Board;
+a. require Directors to make a full disclosure of the conflict(s) of interest at meetings of the Iota Board;

-b) require that disclosure(s) to be recorded in the minutes of the Board meeting;
+b. require that disclosure(s) to be recorded in the minutes of the Iota Board meeting;

-c) require the Board to determine whether the conflict of interest is material; and
+c. require the Iota Board to determine whether the conflict of interest is material; and

-d) enable the Board to require the Director who has a conflict of interest in a matter to be absent from the meeting while the Board is considering that matter or prohibiting the Director from taking part in any decision of the Board on that matter.
+d. enable the Iota Board to require the Director who has a conflict of interest in a matter to be absent from the meeting while the Board is considering that matter or prohibiting the Director from taking part in any decision of the Board on that matter.

-9.3 The Company Secretary shall keep a register of interests and potential conflicts of interest and report to the Board as necessary.
+9.3 The Company Secretary must keep a register of members of the Iota Board and nominated officers’ interests and potential conflicts of interest and report to the Iota Board as necessary.
+Any Director may request and be granted access to the register of interests.

-9.4 Directors have a responsibility to keep this register up-to-date by advising the Company Secretary of any changed or new personal circumstance when it occurs.
+9.4 Directors have a responsibility to keep this register up-to-date by advising the Company Secretary of any changed or new personal circumstance when they occur.

 10. Legal obligations of Directors